 Chevrolet Express 3500 Recalls

-Some vans may have been produced with seat belt assemblies containing a latch with a brittle condition that may not withstand the forces specified by the standards.
-This may mean the belt would not restrain the seat occupants as needed in a crash.
-Dealers will replace the safety belt buckle.
-The recall began May 7, 2004.
-The GM recall number is 04025.
+Some vans may have been produced with seat belt assemblies with a brittle latch.
+The belt may not restrain the seat occupants as needed in a crash.

 The owner's manual does not explain the child restraint anchor location symbols.
 This does not meet the Federal Motor Vehicle Safety Standard.

 The rear license plate light socket may corrode from water entry and melt.

 In certain crash conditions, the front seat belt buckles may not release after a crash, or the seat belt latch may be ejected during the crash.